Skip to content

 1. The processor reads instructions from memory one at a time and

-1. The central processing unit (CPU) moves the instruction and input data (if necessary) from main memory to the interal registers of CPU.
+1. The central processing unit (CPU) moves the instruction and input data (if necessary) from main memory to the internal registers of the CPU.

 2. Decode and execute the instructions in their stored sequence.
-However, the execution sequence may change in presence of interrupt or branching instruction.
+However, the execution sequence may change in the presence of an interrupt or branching instruction.

 3. Transfers the output data, if any, from the CPU registers to the main memory.

-The above three steps, for program execution, are shown in below figure.
+The above three steps, for program execution, are shown in the figure below.
 The program starts with reading (fetching) and then executing the instructions.
-The program execution stops only if the machine is turned off, an error occurs or a program instruction that stops the execution is encountered.
+The program execution stops only if the machine is turned off, an error occurs, or a program instruction that stops the execution is encountered.

 Basic execution of a program